Algae Oil • EPA • DHA • DPA • Astaxanthin • Ubiquinone

 Ubiquinone is an essential ingredient when enhancing fertility for both men and women.
 As we age, our natural stores of ubiquinone diminish.
 When struggling with fertility, even in healthy individuals, ubiquinone may be a simple answer.
 Supplementing with this antioxidant can help to improve the quality of semen and health of sperm cells.
 Low levels of ubiquinone in men are correlated with poor quality or mutated sperm, yet three to six months of supplementation have shown to improve count, morphology, and motility.
 Ubiquinone has a similar effect in women, repairing damage to the egg stores, improving egg quality, and preparing healthier embryos and healthier babies.

 Ubiquinone is revered as an anti-aging supplement.
 Researchers have found that it can reduce simple signs of aging, such as wrinkles, or more substantial signs like degenerative diseases.
 Much of it’s power to prevent these signs of aging is thought to come from its ability to support mitochondrial health.
 Mitochondrial health is the key to healthy aging, and Ubiquinone is crucial in this arena.
 Ubiquinone helps to encourage mitochondrial biogenesis, while also preventing their deterioration and preventing aging.

-SUGGESTIONS FOR USE: Take 1-3 droppers full(each dropper fills up 50-75%), under the tongue 1-3 times per day, or as recommended by your health care professional or personally desired.
+Take 1-3 droppers full(each dropper fills up 50-75%), under the tongue 1-3 times per day, or as recommended by your health care professional or personally desired.
 Hold under your tongue for 15 seconds before swallowing, apply topically, or add to food and or drink.
 120 droppers per bottle.
 Effects are more noticeable on an empty stomach.
 Great to use daily to keep the heart and eyes functioning optimally, skin healthy, and before events requiring high cognitive functioning.